 The familiar saying, “time is money,“ applies more to today’s market than it ever did before the phrase was first coined.
 Time is essential if one wants to be first in innovation, product placement or promotion, which means that any downshift in production or a delay in accessing the regional market place can make or break a company’s dreams of global expansion.

-One type of manufacturing partner is feeling the heat more than any other, according to Crystal Vanderpan, a principal engineer with UL’s Connected Technologies division — original equipment manufacturers (OEMs) and original design manufacturers (ODMs.)
+One type of manufacturing partner is feeling the heat more than any other, according to Crystal Vanderpan, a principal engineer with UL’s Consumer Electronics division — original equipment manufacturers (OEMs) and original design manufacturers (ODMs.)

 “Product designers have little time to focus on PCB thermal management solutions,” Vanderpan said.
 “To meet market delivery commitments, they are being pushed to quickly select PCBs to meet market delivery commitments.”